Blog

 Included in the 22-point action plan was a demand for all governments to explicitly acknowledge and prioritize the legal recognition of IP and traditional territories in their Nationally Determined Contributions and National Biodiversity Plans (NBSAPs).
 Demands directed at governments also included:

-• Government of Brazil: Demarcate the 32 indigenous lands that are currently in a declaratory phase by COP 30; remove intruders from all demarcated and registered territories; and urgently overturn Law 14.701/2023 which undermines IP rights.
+• Government of Brazil: Demarcate the 32 Indigenous lands that are currently in a declaratory phase by COP30; remove intruders from all demarcated and registered territories; and urgently overturn Law 14.701/2023, which undermines IP rights.

 • All Latin American countries: Urgently ratify the Escazú Agreement and implement it with mechanisms that guarantee full and effective participation of IPs and LCs in its governance structures.

-• All governments in the Global South: Enact a global convention to protect Environmental Human Rights Defenders including IP and LC leaders working to stop fossil fuels, mining and other destructive activities in their territories.
+• All governments in the Global South: Enact a global convention to protect Environmental Human Rights Defenders, including IP and LC leaders working to stop fossil fuels, mining, and other destructive activities in their territories.

 Going forward, the signatories asserted their readiness to meet again next year, stating:

 “This declaration is our collective offering to the world: a commitment to work together—across geographies, sectors, and generations—to safeguard our Mother Earth for all.
-We are galvanized in our actions, but we are running out of time and to change everything, we need everyone now.
-We call on our brothers and sisters, women, youth and elders from Indigenous Peoples, local communities, Afro-descendent Peoples, our allies, our partners and all governments to join us now.
+We are galvanized in our actions, but we are running out of time, and to change everything, we need everyone now.
+We call on our brothers and sisters, women, youth and elders from Indigenous Peoples, local communities, Afro-descendent Peoples, our allies, our partners, and all governments to join us now.
 The answer is us, all of us!”

 Read the full declaration text